AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/caching.md

 1. On the publish tier, call the Replication API to trigger the publish dispatcher flush replication agent.

-The flush agent endpoint is not configurable but rather preconfigured to point to the dispatcher, matched with the publish service running alongside the flush agent.
+The flush agent endpoint is not configurable but rather preconfigured to point to dispatcher, matched with the publish service running alongside the flush agent.

 The flush agent can typically be triggered by custom code based on OSGi events or workflows.